jmickey/blog-hugo/content/posts/openfaas.md

 {{% tip class="info" %}}**Note:** The `--no-auth` argument will allow you to interact with the faas stack without worrying about authentication, **do not** do this in production. {{% /tip %}}

-Once the deployment is complete open a browser and naviage to [http://localhost:8080](http://localhost:8080) to load the UI.
+Once the deployment is complete open a browser and navigate to [http://localhost:8080](http://localhost:8080) to load the UI.

 ![The OpenFaaS Dashboard](/images/2019/09/openfaas-local-dashboard.png"The OpenFaaS Local Dashboard")